reaper7/SDM_Energy_Meter/README.md

 uint16_t lasterror = sdm.getErrCode(true);
 //                                     |__________optional parameter, where true mean read error code and clear stored code
 //                                                without parameter or when set to false
-//                                                error is returning and stored for future checking
+//                                                error is returning but is not reset (for future checking)
 //                                                and will be overwriten when next error occurs

 //clear error code also available with: